Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-1-Python/README.md

 At this stage, she is confused about which of the companies offered her the best offer in terms of **more profit** and **less potential loss**.

 # BE SUCCESSFUL WITH **US**
-I bulid this system to help all startup business man/women.
+I built this system to help all startup business man/women to have full knowledge of all the possibilities that will face them at there beginning of the business.

 ### Our system:
 - Calculate the revenue and potential loss for you.